emacsmirror/csv2ledger/README.md

 2022-20-17 Aldi Supermarket
     ; Desc: Referenz 9999999XXX999 ALDI SAGT DANKE Expenses:Groceries
-    Assets:Checkings                                         -€25.10
+    Assets:Checking                                          -€25.10
 ```

 The description is optional, you can leave it out if you prefer.
 The format used for the amount is also configurable.
 By default, `csv2ledger` just copies the amount from the CSV file, but you can apply a conversion to it if you like.

 For ease of reference, I will use the following terms to refer to the various parts of the entry.
 The account associated with the bank account for the CSV file is called the *base* account.
-In the example here, it is `Assets:Checkings`.
+In the example here, it is `Assets:Checking`.
 The other account, here `Expenses:Groceries`, is the *balancing account*, though I also refer to it as the *target account*.
 The real-life entity associated with the balancing account, here "Aldi Supermarket" is often called the payee, but since I generally put the sender there if I am the payee (i.e., for transactions where I *receive* money), I refer to it as the *title*.

 Not indicated in the above example is the *effective* date (also called *posted*).
 This is the date that may follow the booking date, separated by an equal sign: